A love letter to golf…

 Golf & Physical Health

 When I first started going to the driving range with my Dad during this depressive episode, something about it just scratched my brain.
-It made me want to become really good, to be able to play 18+ holes, and to play them well.
+It made me want to become fitter, to be able to play 18+ holes, and to play them well.
 But first I had to have the stamina.

 Golf & Mental Health